 With all of these strong and often conflicting views and emotions, it can be very hard to have a conversation about the Problem of Evil.
 Philosophy provides one platform where a conversation can occur.
 But what for the greatest numbers of people who don’t have such a platform, is there any hope for dialogue?

 A conversation cannot be had unless people are willing to come to the table and talk to each other.
 But can it be done?
-Once a week, for 20 years, atheists and theists, some of other faith traditions, some students, others members of the community, sat our table (mine and my husband, Paul’s) for a Theology Reading Group hosted by an atheist Jew (Paul) and an Anglican minister.
+Once a week, for 20 years, atheists and theists, some of other faith traditions, some students, others members of the community, sat our table (mine and my husband, Paul’s) for a Theology Reading Group hosted by an atheist Jew (Paul) and an Anglican minister (our dear friend).
 So, the short answer is yes.
 It can be done.
-But short of an intellectually stimulating book club, what might bring us to the table?
+But apart from an intellectually stimulating book club, what might bring us to the table?
 The answer is that pain and suffering are common to all of us.
 And no matter what our beliefs, or lack thereof, most of us want a lot less of it in our lives, and in our world.

 Perhaps the best response to the Problem of Evil is to not wait around for God to do something about it, but to do something about it ourselves.